rishitgondaliya/parallax_website/README.md

 # parallax_website
-Sure, here is a brief description for your website:

 ---

 Welcome to "Deluxe Cars", a vibrant and dynamic platform designed to captivate and engage.
 Our website features a seamless navigation experience, enhanced by smooth scrolling and eye-catching animations that bring every section to life.